 Flex Fuel is an alternative fuel option for consumers that is basically a combination of traditional gasoline and biofuel.
 It’s better for the environment as it burns cleaner than gasoline, emits fewer greenhouse gases, and can be sustainably produced.
 As a bonus, in some cases, it can even increase horsepower and torque.

 Unleaded 88 is a blend of 15% ethanol and 85% gasoline.
 It’s also referred to as E15.
-It’s approved for all cars manufactured since 2001 and Americans have driven more than 14 billion miles on it.
+It’s approved for all cars manufactured since 2001 and Americans have driven nearly 20 billion miles on it.
 It helps achieve your car’s peak performance and can save you money.
 You can learn more about Unleaded 88 here.

 If your car was built in the last 19 years, then yes.
 You’re all set.
 This includes over 99% of the cars on our roads today.